Art and Craft Workshops at Wiawaka 2025

 Instructor: Nan Wohlfahrt

-Cost of the workshop is $50 this includes lunch
+Cost of the workshop is $60 this includes lunch

 Join us for a delightful crafting experience where you’ll learn to create a stunning quilted ornament on a foam ball using many pins.
 In this workshop, students will learn the art of folding fabric and placing it precisely on the foam ball to create beautiful ornaments.
 You’ll also discover how to add the perfect finishing touches with bows and other embellishments.
 Whether you’re a beginner or an experienced crafter, this class offers a fun and creative way to make unique ornaments for any occasion!

-With over five years of experience in creating intricate quilted ornaments, Nan Wohlfahrt has honed a deep understanding and passion for this unique craft.
+With over six years of experience in creating intricate quilted ornaments, Nan Wohlfahrt has honed a deep understanding and passion for this unique craft.
 Known for meticulous attention to detail and a creative flair, Nan transforms simple materials into stunning decorative pieces.
 Although new to teaching, Nan is confident in her ability to guide others through the process, offering clear and patient instruction.
 Join Nan in a hands-on workshop to learn the art of quilted ornaments, where you’ll gain valuable skills and create beautiful keepsakes.

 Patrice has been part of the Adirondack art community for over 25 years.
 She studied art and art history and has worked as a photographer, calligrapher, sign painter, and a teaching artist.
 She was part of the staff at Lower Adirondack Regional Arts Council, later organized community art events, and was a board member of the Lake George Arts Project.
 Throughout her career she has taught art to all ages.
 Presently Patrice is the teaching artist at the World Awareness Children’s Museum in Glens Falls.
 Many of her 2-hour classes are inspired by the art of the masters.